-The region is located in the southwestern part of Ukraine in the basin of the middle Seversky Donets River on the ways from Donbas to Russia.
-The capital city is Lugansk.
+Lugansk (Luhansk) oblast is located in the southwestern part of Ukraine, in the basin of the middle Seversky Donets River, on the ways from Donbas to Russia.
+Lugansk is the formal capital city of the region.

 Lugansk region features

 The population of the province makes about 4.9% of that of Ukraine.
-The region is fifth mostly populated province of Ukraine.
-Lugansk city is the capital and administrative center of the region.
+It is the fifth most populated region of the country.

-Lugansk province belongs to the regions with high population density, the average being 85 people per sq. km.
-The population includes 104 nationalities and peoples, mainly Ukrainians (54.8%) and Russians (41.7%).
+Lugansk oblast has high population density, about 85 people per sq. km.
+The population includes 104 nationalities, mainly Ukrainians (about 50%) and Russians (about 40%).

-The region includes 18 rural districts; 37 cities and towns (14 cities of regional subordination and 23 towns of district subordination), 109 large rural settlements and 632 villages.
+The region includes 18 rural districts; 37 cities and towns (14 cities of regional subordination and 23 towns of district subordination), 109 urban villages and 787 villages.

 Lugansk region economy